 Shop around.
 Features vary widely, so if you want to be able to make recurring payments online or to have other specific features, it’s important to comparison shop.
 Some cards offer a lot for a little, but watch out for those that give little and take a lot.

 The prepaid market has shifted because of technology.
-It is no longer only the poor or unbanked who can gain from using prepaid cards.
+It’s no longer only the poor or those without bank accounts who can gain from using prepaid cards.
 While not everyone can benefit, the options are far more expansive than they were just a short time ago.
-Prepaid cards are still an attractive choice for those who remain unbanked.
+Prepaid cards are still an attractive choice for those who don’t have a bank account.
 But with increased options and features, they have something to offer to a far larger segment of the population than they once did.
 But they ain’t gonna build your credit.

 The opinions expressed in this article are those of the author alone and do not necessarily reflect the official policy or views of CentSai Inc.